zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 end
 ```

-So far, my approach has been very similar to that of Nebulab's, but here's where
+So far, my approach was very similar to that of Nebulab's, but here's where
 things start to diverge.
 I didn't want all the authentication goop cluttering
 up my `ApplicationController`.
 Since I'm using Devise, I'm already using Warden.
 Warden allows you to specify a cascade of [strategies][warden-strategies] for